anpham6/squared-functions/README.md

         "accessKeyId": "**********",
         "secretAccessKey": "**********"
       }
-      // NOTE: Using S3 and OCI at the same time with identical bucket names causes a conflict with the S3 region cache }
+    }
   ]
 }
 ```

+NOTE: Using S3 and OCI at the same time with identical bucket names causes a conflict with the S3 region cache.

 - [cloud.selector.yml](https://github.com/anpham6/squared-functions/blob/master/examples/cloud.selector.yml)